Film was first shown in Britain in 1896 in temporary fairground booths and converted shops, so-called ‘penny gaffs’ or theatre ‘turns’.

-You can spot a purpose-built early cinema by the high, quite decorative front with an arched entrance way leading to a small foyer.
+You can spot a purpose-built early cinema by the high, decorative front, with an arched entranceway leading to a small foyer.
 The auditorium would be a long narrow hall, perhaps with a balcony.
-A good example is the Empire Cinema Great Yarmouth (1911), Grade II listed.
+A good example is the Empire Cinema Great Yarmouth (1911), which is Grade II listed.

 The late 1920s saw an influx of large cinema chains, helped by the Cinematograph Act of 1927 which, designed to reinvigorate the declining British Film Industry, required British cinemas to show a quota of British films.
 Household names included the Gaumont, ABC (Associated British Cinemas), Granada, Essoldo, and Odeon.

-The first Odeon was built by Oscar Deutsch in Perry Bar, Birmingham, in 1930, and the chain pioneered a modern, streamlined style.
+The first Odeon was built by Oscar Deutsch in Perry Bar, Birmingham, in 1930.
+The chain pioneered a modern, streamlined style.

 In Kent, Margate’s Dreamland (1935, by Leathart and Granger, listed Grade II*) fronted an entertainment complex with a modernist, continental-influenced cinema in brick, with an eye-catching fin tower.

-Internal decoration too could be very special, as in the Gothic fantasy of the Granada, Tooting, in the London Borough of Wandsworth (1931; listed Grade I with an interior by Theodore Komisarjevsky) is still considered to be one of the most spectacular cinemas in Britain.
+Internal decoration too could be very special.
+The Gothic fantasy of the Granada, Tooting, in the London Borough of Wandsworth (1931; listed Grade I with an interior by Theodore Komisarjevsky) is still considered to be one of the most spectacular cinemas in Britain.

-Fewer cinemas were built after 1945, and most were built as part of office developments as non-flammable film made it possible to combine cinema with other uses, usually by building a cinema in the basement.
+Fewer cinemas were built after 1945, and most were built as part of office developments.
+Non-flammable film made it possible to combine cinema with other uses, usually by building a cinema in the basement.